sherylll/hlab-notes/README.md

 - type `vivado` or `vivado_hls` to bring up GUI
 - in Vivado use `xcku095-ffvb2104-1-c` as default part

+### Generate bitstream
+- find bitfile under `runs/imp/xxx.bit`
+- run `bitgen.tcl` in vivado CLI

 ### TODO
 There is currently no full automation for project setup, a manual copy-paste is needed.
-Designed HLS modules have to be imported as IPs and added under `warp`
+Designed HLS modules have to be imported as IPs and added under `wrap`

 ### Resources
 - Vivado HLS tutorial & User Guide